xiaolipig/MMPFP/README.md

 • Immediate use requires manual CANN 6.0.0 configuration via conda
 • Optimized Ascend image will be released in subsequent versions Contact us prior to any secondary development or commercial application.
+If users encounter difficulties reproducing the results in the Ascend or MindSpore environment, they may contact us via email.
+We will provide implementation guidance, model concepts, and structural insights based on PyTorch or TensorFlow frameworks.

 ### How to Test the Model: